Async/Await & SIMPL+

-I've been working on my Gold Exam and a good chunk of it is written in SIMPL#.
-It's been a good reminder that getting code in SIMPL# to play nicely with SIMPL logic can sometimes turn into a chore.
+I’ve been working on my Gold Exam and a good chunk of it is written in SIMPL#.
+It’s been a good reminder that getting code in SIMPL# to play nicely with SIMPL logic can sometimes turn into a chore.
 We have SIMPL+ to thank for most of the hair-pulling.
-I thought a post about delegates … Continue reading SIMPL+ and Delegates
+I thought a post about delegates and getting them to work in SIMPL+ would be a good thing to write down.

 ATEM Mini Pro

 Blackmagic Design makes some cool production switchers that are reasonably priced and work great.
 They even distribute an SDK to control them from Windows or Mac programs.
 Controlling from Crestron is tougher, but not impossible.
 Some third-party products have sprung up to make it easier, too.
-In this post, I'm going to walk through how … Continue reading ATEM Mini Pro
+In this post, I’m going to walk through how I wrote a module to perform a couple of functions on the ATEM Mini Pro.

 Soup to Nuts: Cisco Codec – Part 4